danukefl/frwl/README.md

 https://github.com/LogoiLab/frwl
 https://www.reddit.com/r/DataHoarder/comments/apsd7v/with_russia_going_offline_for_a_test_some_time/

-I have included my dockerfile and modified ping_russia_docker.sh script for anyone to modify to their tastes as it current running off the debian base iamge, or to build and run for themselves to help in contributing.
+I have included my dockerfile and modified ping_russia_docker.sh script for anyone to modify to their tastes as it current running off the debian base image, or to build and run for themselves to help in contributing.

+Command
+---

 docker run -d \
   --name frwl \